nodejs/node/doc/api/dns.md

  * `'NAPTR'` - name authority pointer record

 The `callback` function has arguments `(err, addresses)`.
-When successful, `addresses` will be an array.
+When successful, `addresses` will be an array, except when resolving an SOA record which returns an object structured in the same manner as one returned by the [`dns.resolveSoa()`][] method.
 The type of each item in `addresses` is determined by the record type, and described in the documentation for the corresponding lookup methods.